My Filipino Fried Rice recipe is a versatile and hearty breakfast, lunch, or dinner recipe based on the fried rice I grew up eating as a kid.

 But truth be told, I sometimes use chopsticks, which is very untraditional for Filipino food.

 So this Filipino Fried Rice recipe is a nod to the spirit in which traditional Filipino Fried Rice is made.
 It’s made with my personal Filipino-American twist, from my family to yours.

 Sometimes, however, I will also make this fried rice with sausage.
 And here’s the thing about making sausage fried rice: do not get caught up on the exact type of sausage you use.
 Like many Filipino recipes, this is a “use what’s in the fridge” type of recipe.
 So whatever your favorite sausage is, use that!

 My teenager LOVES this fried rice recipe!
 And, I love making it.

-It always brings me back to the sights, smells, and sounds of home… growing up with a boisterous Filipino family who loved to cook and enjoy meals together, whether the recipes were old-school traditional recipes or inspired by our Filipino roots.
+This easy Filipino recipe always brings me back to the sights, smells, and sounds of home.
+It takes me back to growing up with a boisterous Filipino family who loved to cook.
+We enjoyed meals together whether the recipes were old-school traditional recipes or inspired by our Filipino roots.

 - 4 cups cooked white rice